Operation Condor

 Due to its clandestine nature, the precise number of deaths directly attributable to Operation Condor is highly disputed.
-Some estimates are that at least 60,000 deaths can be attributed to Condor, with up to 30,000 of these in Argentina.
-The Archives of Terror list 50,000 killed, 30,000 disappeared and 400,000 imprisoned.
-Additionally, American political scientist J. Patrice McSherry gives a figure of at least 402 killed in Condor operations which crossed national borders in a 2002 source, and mentions in a 2009 source that of those who "had gone into exile" and were "kidnapped, tortured and killed in allied countries or illegally transferred to their home countries to be executed... hundreds, or thousands, of such persons—the number still has not been finally determined—were abducted, tortured, and murdered in Condor operations."
-Victims included dissidents and leftists, union and peasant leaders, priests, monks and nuns, students and teachers, intellectuals and suspected guerrillas.
+Some estimates are that at least 60,000 deaths can be attributed to Condor, with up to 9,000 of these in Argentina.
+This collaboration had a devastating impact on countries like Argentina, where Condor exacerbated existing political violence and contributed to the country's "Dirty War" that left an estimated 30,000 people dead or disappeared.
+Others estimate the toll at 50,000 killed, 30,000 disappeared, and 400,000 imprisoned.
+An investigative commission, relying on the Archives of Terror, among other sources, allowed for the identification of 20,090 victims of the Paraguayan Stroessner regime, including 59 who were extrajudicially executed and 336 who were forcibly disappeared.
+According to a database by Francesca Lessa of the University of Oxford, at least 805 cases of transnational human rights violations resulting from Operation Condor have been identified, including 382 cases of illegal detentions and torture and 367 murders and disappearances.
+American political scientist J. Patrice McSherry estimated between 400 and 500 killed in cross border operations.
+She further stated that of those who "had gone into exile" and were "kidnapped, tortured and killed in allied countries or illegally transferred to their home countries to be executed ... hundreds, or thousands, of such persons – the number still has not been finally determined – were abducted, tortured, and murdered in Condor operations".